Parallel corpora

 Supported from v4.0

-Indexing and searching parallel corpora will be supported from BlackLab 4.0 (and current development snapshots).
+Indexing and searching parallel corpora is supported from BlackLab 4.0.

 A parallel corpus contains multiple versions of the same document.
 These might be translations to different languages, historical versions, etc.